 The listings on Ruby Lane all have clear photos and concise descriptions, making it really simple to get the information needed to make a purchase.

 The downside?
 Ruby Lane fees aren’t the most straightforward.

 There are no listing and setup fees but a monthly maintenance fee of $25 (even though your first month is free).
 However, if you add over 15 products in your first month, you’ll get your $25 maintenance fee back.
 There’s a service fee of 9.9% based on the Purchase Total, capped at $250.

 eBay: Remains a major player and a competitor to Etsy, especially in the vintage and collectibles market.

 One of the biggest names in eCommerce doesn’t really need an introduction.
 It’s an online marketplace that’s been around since 1995 and is probably widely considered the go-to platform for resellers everywhere.

-And while eBay has seen some stiff competition from Amazon and Facebook Marketplace over the last decade, it continues to remain a household name for online buyers and sellers alike.
+And while eBay has seen stiff competition from Amazon and Facebook Marketplace over the last decade, it remains a household name for online buyers and sellers alike.

-Where eBay stands as one of Etsy’s top competitors is in the vintage space.
-It’s true, you can purchase handmade items from eBay, but the marketplace really wasn’t designed for handmade and the quality of products is extremely lacking compared to Etsy.
+EBay stands as one of Etsy’s top competitors in the vintage space.
+You can indeed purchase handmade items from eBay, but the marketplace wasn’t designed for handmade items, and the quality of products is significantly lacking compared to Etsy.

-However, when it comes to vintage, you can find just about anything on eBay.
-Keep in mind, it doesn’t take much to become an eBay seller, so you’ll be more apt to sift through random junk that people are trying to offload for a buck or two.
+However, regarding vintage, you can find just about anything on eBay.
+Remember, becoming an eBay seller doesn’t take much, so you’ll be more apt to sift through random junk that people are trying to offload for a buck or two.
 Still, you can bet you’ll find some vintage gems on eBay if you look hard enough.

 The downside to eBay?
 It’s expensive.
 Final value fees vary from 3% to 15% of the final sales price depending on the type of product you sell (with some other intricacies in place).